sdslabs/pinger/docs/src/contributing/build-process.md

 A `docker-compose.yml` is also provided to get pinger started more easier.
 Just add an `agent.yml` according to your use case and then run `docker-compose up`.
 This will get both the timescale db and pinger container up and running in no time!
+For setting custom values for the Timescale DB's name and password, just run `cp .env.sample .env` and then change the values in the `.env` according to your need.
+The changes will reflect in both Timescale's and Pinger's container (overriding the name and password value set in `agent.yml`) without requiring you to make changes in multiple places.

 ## Documentation